wjarka/prdify/.ai/api-plan.md

   }
   ```
 - **Error Codes**:
+  - `400 Bad Request`: Invalid PRD ID format.
   - `401 Unauthorized`: User is not authenticated.
-  - `403 Forbidden`: User does not have permission.
+  - `404 Not Found`: PRD with the given ID does not exist or does not belong to the user.
   - `409 Conflict`: The PRD is not in the `planning` status.
   - `500 Internal Server Error`: AI service failed to generate new questions.